apollographql/apollo-server/docs/source/integrations/building-integrations.md

 Apollo Server exports a generic `ContextFunction` type, which can be useful for integrations defining their APIs.
 Above, the [`expressMiddleware` function signature](#main-function-signature) uses the `ContextFunction` type in the `ExpressMiddlewareOptions` interface, giving users a strongly typed
 `context` function with correct parameter typings.

-The `ContextFunction` type's first type argument specifies which arguments an integration needs to pass to a user's `context` function.
-The second type argument defines the return type of a user's `context` function, which should use the same `TContext` generic that `ApolloServer` uses:
+The `ContextFunction` type's first variable specifies which arguments an integration needs to pass to a user's `context` function.
+The second variable defines the return type of a user's `context` function, which should use the same `TContext` generic that `ApolloServer` uses:

 ```ts
 interface ExpressContextFunctionArgument {